mariahbkl/nlp-final-assignment3-/README.md

-# Sentiment Analysis - NLP Assignment
+# LLM Usage - Email Classification

-This notebook applies sentiment analysis techniques to a sample of 500 tweets using two different approaches:

-1. **Lexicon-based method** with VADER from the `nltk` library
-2. **Transformer-based method** using a pre-trained model from Hugging Face's `transformers` library

-The goal is to identify the sentiment polarity (positive, neutral, or negative) of each tweet and compare the results of both methods.
+This notebook demonstrates how a pre-trained Large Language Model (LLM) can be used to classify emails as spam or ham using **prompt engineering**.

+We use the `distilbert-base-uncased-finetuned-sst-2-english` model from Hugging Face and apply it to a sample of 200 real email messages.

 ---

 ##  Files

+- `llm_classification.ipynb`: Notebook using a transformer pipeline for classification
-- `sentiment_analysis.ipynb`: Main notebook with preprocessing, analysis and visualisation
+- `spam.csv`: CSV file with email messages and labels
-- `tweets-data.csv`: Dataset containing the tweet contents

 ---

 ## How to Run

 1. Open the notebook in [Google Colab](https://colab.research.google.com/)
-2. Upload `tweets-data.csv` manually when prompted
+2. Upload `spam.csv` manually when prompted
 3. Run the notebook to:
-   - Clean the tweet text
-   - Apply VADER sentiment analysis
+   - Format prompt-based inputs
-   - Apply Transformers sentiment classification
+   - Apply the LLM to classify emails
-   - Compare and visualise the results
+   - Compare predictions to true labels
+   - Compute classification accuracy

 ---

-##Output

-- Sentiment labels from both VADER and Transformers
+## Output

+- Predicted labels: `spam` or `ham`
-- Comparison matrix and bar charts of sentiment distribution
+- Confusion matrix of true vs predicted labels
+- Accuracy score of the model